U.S. Supreme Court justices worry about 'chaos' in Electoral College dispute

-U.S. Supreme Court justices on Wednesday grilled a lawyer advocating that "electors" in the complex Electoral College system that decides the winner of U.S. presidential elections are free to disregard laws directing them to back the candidate who prevails in their state's popular vote.
-If enough electors do so, it could upend an election - or, as some of the justices said, cause "chaos."
+U.S. Supreme Court justices on Wednesday grilled lawyers advocating that "electors" in the complex Electoral College system that decides the winner of U.S. presidential elections are free to disregard laws directing them to back the candidate who prevails in their state's popular vote.
+If enough electors do so, it could upend an election, or, as some of the justices said, cause "chaos."

+The justices heard arguments in two closely watched cases - one from Colorado and one from Washington state - less than six months before the Nov.
+3 election in which presumptive Democratic nominee Joe Biden challenges Republican President Donald Trump.
+The justices also expressed concern over maintaining states' ability to remove electors who have been bribed to vote for a particular candidate.
+On the other hand, the justices also pressed attorneys for Colorado and Washington state whether there are any limits on state powers seeking to control how electors vote.

 ALSO READ